B Vitamin meals in 30 minutes or less

 Why it helps:

-High folate supports brain recovery and reduces fatigue.
+This is high folate supports brain recovery and reduces fatigue; ideal for a post workout dinner.

 Time: ~10 minutes